blay/minimal-mistakes/_posts/2016-03-27-the-parasite.md

 In the Parasite (Serres, 2007), an infrastructure is a long chain of asymmetrical exchanges between incommensurable entities forming a passage (McGee, 2015).
 These are broken infrastructures producing [inconsistency, contingency, noise, and indeterminacy](2015-04-18-capture-all-parasitic-value.html).
 But they are also fractal, cascading, polyphonic, and resilient.

-The parasite form a "third space" between subject and object, infrastructure and user, signal and noise.
+The parasite forms a "third space" between subject and object, infrastructure and user, signal and noise.
 No [anthropology of infrastructure](2016-03-26-the-anthropological-study-of-infrastructure.html) is complete without rats.

 > A ghost ship, crewed by cannibal rats, is reported to be heading towards the British Isles.
 Really?
 Well, the mystery of the Lyubov Orlova cruise liner has become a news story that has been circulating online and splashed in newspapers.
 Just imagine it: a shadowy vessel silently docking in the dark of night, while cat-sized killer pirate rodents descend and scurry around our cities, brandishing their fangs ready to gnaw at your bones – yes it's the stuff of nightmares.
 And with each new headline the rats have become bigger and bigger, so to speak.
 We relish the opportunity to tell a good ghost story, don't we?
 But is it true?